flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b4-visual-agenda/techstack.md

 **Communication**

-For the purpose of communicating with each other we used
+For the purpose of communicating with each other, we used
 + Zoom
 + Teams
 + and WhatsApp.